+The work of the Inquiry Circles underscores several values held in common throughout the University.
 Through the inquiry process, the Inquiry Circles themselves have become learning communities.
+The review model created by the Self-Study Team is widely participatory, evidence-based, intellectually stimulating, and meaningful to the campus.
 While the formal Inquiry Circle structure will be dissolved following the completion of the re-affirmation of accreditation review cycle, the University fully expects that the liaisons, networks, and friendships developed during the self study will continue to inform campus practices.
-The Inquiry Circle process has become a key element in the University's capacity to maintain an organization committed to learning and improvement and should serve as a model for future intramural organizing that works in parallel to, not in lieu of, established campus governance procedures.
-Finally, the self-study process, with its theme of "engaging students in learning," has stimulated a lively dialog across campus concerning the nature of "engagement" and the meaning of "diversity."
+The Inquiry Circle process can serve as a model for future intramural organizing that works in parallel to, not in lieu of, established campus governance procedures to support the University's capacity to maintain an organization committed to learning and improvement.